Two major meteor showers to light up Swiss skies this October

 Draconids and Orionids in Switzerland to peak this October

 With the nights drawing in ever earlier each day, October is a great time for you to don warm clothing and head out into the night to see some shooting stars.
-After the majesty of the Perseids shower in August was spoiled by cloud cover, there are hopes that the two major meteor showers of the autumn will be visible in Switzerland.
+After the treat that was the Perseids shower in August, there are two more major meteor showers this autumn that will hopefully be visible in Switzerland.

 How to watch the Draconids meteor shower in Switzerland

 Unlike most meteor showers, the best time to see the Draconids is as soon as the sun goes down.
-This means the best time to see them is actually on the evening of October 7.
+This means the best time to see them is actually on the evening of October 8.
+The Draconids are known for being slightly "slow", meaning they are easier to glimpse with the naked eye!

-Orionids to twinkle over Swiss cantons on October 20
+Orionids to peak over Switzerland on October 20

 The Orionids originate from Halley’s comet, radiating from the vicinity of Betelgeuse.
-Unlike the previous meteor shower, the Orionids are very fast - travelling at 60 kilometres a second - so they may be trickier to see.
+Unlike the Draconids, the Orionids are very fast - travelling at 60 kilometres a second - so they may be trickier to see.
+Just a flash and then they're gone!

-The best chance to see them will be in the early hours of the morning on October 20 and 21.
+You'll get your best chance of seeing them in the early hours of the morning on October 21.
 They will radiate from the Ori star at the hilt of Orion’s club.
-Sadly, with the peak of the Orionids coming just after a full moon, they may be trickier to spot than the Draconids.
+Luckily, with the full Moon coming much earlier in the month, observing conditions will also be much better.

 How to best see meteor showers in Switzerland

-To see both the Draconids and the Orionids, it is best to venture away from cities and other things that produce artificial light pollution.
+To see both the Draconids and the Orionids, it is best to venture away from cities and other sources of light pollution.
 Provided the weather in Switzerland is compliant, the tops of hills, forests and mountains are the best places to see these stunning natural phenomena.
 Be sure to give your eyes at least 30 minutes to adjust to the low light.

 Smaller meteor showers will also dance across Swiss skies